Bands renormalization and superconductivity in the strongly correlated Hubbard model using composite operators method: Nearest-neighbors study

 Thus, the Fermi contour is the set of points associated to a vanishing $\epsilon_{ij}^l$.
 Therefore a way to compute the enclosed area $A_{FS}$ is simply by considering the following equation

 Note in this last equation we do not have the sum over the two eigenvalues.
-Indeed, if hole doped, the upper Hubbard band $\epsilon^2(\textbf{k})$ is never negative so the heaviside function returns zero.
-In the electron doped regime, the lower Hubbard band is always filled, so it does not affect the Fermi surface.
-Therefore, if hole doped we take l=1, and if electron doped we take l=2.
+Indeed, one must only consider the bands that are not completely filled or empty, so l has to been chosen accordingly.
+For instance, in the hole-doped regime the upper band is going to be empty, so l must correspond to the eigenvalue of the lower upper band.
 Fig. \ref{Fig5:phLuttNN}d reveals that the Luttinger theorem is violated.
 This violation is analogous to what was observed by Ref. \cite{osborne_fermi-surface_2020} using determinantal quantum Monte-Carlo simulations.
-In Fig. \ref{Fig:LuttTrivedi}, we plot side by side Luttinger violation taken from this reference and the Luttinger violation we observed with the same parameters (U=10t and $\beta$=2).
-While none of the solutions we considered are exactly similar to what was observed with determinantal quantum Monte-Carlo, we have the same behavior and conclusion : above a critical electron density $n_c$, Luttinger theorem is verified and all the solutions are proportionnal to the electron density (the curves are parallel to the black dashed line).
-Under $n_c$ this is not the case anymore, we are in a ``Luttinger breaking phase".
-This is explained in Ref. \cite{osborne_fermi-surface_2020} as a topological order which is a consequence of the proximity to the Mott transition.
+In Fig. \ref{Fig:LuttTrivedi}, we plot Luttinger violation observed with the same parameters as in Ref. \cite{osborne_fermi-surface_2020} (U=10t and $\beta$=2).
+We obtain analogous results: while none of the solutions we considered are precisely similar to what was observed with determinantal quantum Monte-Carlo, we have the same overall behavior.
+Our curves are not parallel to the black dotted line representing the Luttinger theorem (where Fermi surface area equals electron density).
+The system is in a ``Luttinger breaking phase".
+Ref. \cite{osborne_fermi-surface_2020} claimed this phase is a consequence of a topological order because of the proximity to the Mott transition.
+Contrary to their results, Luttinger theorem with composite operators seems broken at every doping and verified only asymptotically at maximum and minimum doping.